Florida statewide teachers' strike of 1968: Legislative inaction

 1966 was an election year.
 Republican Claude R. Kirk, Jr. ran for governor and won, becoming the first Republican governor since 1877.
 Kirk had campaigned heavily on a promise to improve funding for education, but he also made a pledge not to raise taxes.

 During the 1967 legislature session, the FEA lobbied the state legislature hard for more funding for public schools.
 State legislative action had often been the only way for NEA locals to win better pay and working conditions prior to the enactment of the professional negotiations policy, so FEA was no newcomer to politics.
 FEA asked for a minimum teacher salary of $5,000 a year and a more equitable means of funding schools than property taxes.
 The Democratic-controlled state legislature approved a higher sales tax to provide for more school funding.
 But Kirk vetoed the budget, and Republican legislators upheld the veto.

 Fall 1967 spot-strikes

 Many Florida teachers were angered by the Gov. Kirk's veto.
-An August 1967 rally at the Tangerine Bowl in Orlando drew 30,000 teachers, who demanded state action.
-FEA leaders began talking of holding a statewide strike.
+An August 1967 rally at the Tangerine Bowl in Orlando drew between 19,000 and 30,000 teachers from all across the state.
+The teachers in attendance demanded a special session of the legislature to address the ongoing teachers’ crisis.
+At the rally, FEA Secretary Phil Constans gave the following speech: